Perils of Plastic

 Why Think Beyond Plastic?

 Plastic is poisoning our bodies and oceans.
-ECOlunchbox was founded to educate consumers about this risk and inspire them to use our products to green their lifestyles for the benefit of their own health as well as the health of our planet.
+ECOlunchbox was launched in 2008 to educate consumers about this risk and inspire them to use our products to green their lifestyles for the benefit of their own health as well as the health of our planet.

 Environmentalists and scientists have known of the perils of plastics to humans and our ecosystem for 50 years or more.
 But this information hasn't been widely known until recently.
 In 2009, consumers were on a steep learning curve to understand chemicals in plastics, such as BPA (bisphenol-A) and phthalates.